Market-Based Sourcing and Multistate Apportionment of Revenue from Services and Intangibles

 The panel will discuss these and other relevant topics:

-- What are the specific challenges in sourcing revenue from the sale or license of intangible property as opposed to services?
+- What are the specific challenges in sourcing revenue from the sale or license of intangible property instead of services?

 - What are the main approaches to market-based sourcing implemented by various states?